 In summer 2006 six members of the Rotary Club of Chelwood Bridge set up a limited company (Worldwaterworks Ltd) in order to develop the Water Survival Box.
 Its primary purpose is to provide a means of purifying water for the benefit of families that survive natural or man-made disasters.

 Clean water is essential to protect against water-borne disease.
 In most natural disasters family’s homes have been destroyed and all their possessions lost.
 This is why the box also contains a range of essential survival items including cooking pots, bowls/plates, mugs, and utensils; health and hygiene items; basic shelter and simple tools; etc.

 By October, 2006 Worldwaterworks Ltd had become a Registered charity.

 The first consignment of 60 WSBs was sent following a typhoon that devastated part of the Philippines.
 Since then aid has been sent to many countries in SE Asia, Africa, S America and the Caribbean.

-Since 2006 a number of partnerships have been established with Rotary Clubs and Districts as well as aid agencies such as Red Cross/Red Crescent, Oxfam, Merlin, Humanity First UK, World Vision Taiwan, and Pompiers sans Frontieres.
+Since 2006 a number of partnerships have been established with Rotary Clubs and Districts as well as aid agencies such as Red Cross/Red Crescent, Oxfam, Merlin, Humanity First UK, World Vision Taiwan, School in a Bag and Khalsa Aid.
 Our partners take responsibility for ensuring swift transit of our consignments through customs on arrival and distribution to families most in need.
-They also provide us with feedback in the form of photographs and an account of the distribution operation.
+They also provide us with feedback in the form of video and photographs as well as an account of the distribution operation.

 Tony Quinn – Chairman